Robert Novak: Amnesty, abortion, and acid

-On April 25, 1972, George McGovern won the Massachusetts primary and Novak phoned Democratic politicians around the country, who agreed with his assessment that traditional blue collar Democrat voters were unaware of McGovern's true beliefs.
+On April 25, 1972, George McGovern won the Massachusetts primary and Novak phoned Democratic politicians around the country, who agreed with his assessment that traditional blue collar Democratic voters were unaware of McGovern's true beliefs.
 On April 27, 1972, Novak reported in a column that an unnamed Democratic senator had talked to him about McGovern.
 "The people don't know McGovern is for amnesty, abortion, and legalization of pot," the senator said.
 "Once middle America—Catholic middle America, in particular—finds this out, he's dead."
 The label stuck and McGovern became known as the candidate of "amnesty, abortion, and acid," leading to his defeat that November in a 49-state landslide loss.

 Novak was accused of manufacturing the quote.
 Novak has claimed that, to rebut this criticism, he took the senator to lunch after the campaign and had asked whether he could identify him as the source, but the senator said he would not allow his identity to be revealed.
 "Oh, he had to run for re-election", said Novak.
 "The McGovernites would kill him if they knew he had said that," Novak added.

 On July 15, 2007, Novak disclosed on Meet the Press that the unnamed senator was Thomas Eagleton.
 Eagleton went on to become the Democratic vice presidential nominee and McGovern's running mate briefly in the 1972 election, before it was revealed that he suffered from bouts of depression throughout his life, resulting in several hospitalizations, which when revealed, humiliated the McGovern campaign and resulted in Eagleton being forced to quit the race.
 Political analyst Bob Shrum says that Eagleton would never have been selected as McGovern's running mate if it had been known at the time that Eagleton was the source of the quote.
 Shrum said:

 Eagleton died on March 4, 2007, "relieving me of the need to conceal his identity," Novak wrote.
 Some of Eagleton's former aides were reportedly angry that Eagleton's name was attached to a quote that made him appear duplicitous.
 Asked about the story, Novak acknowledged that disclosing Eagleton's identity was "a judgment on my part."
 If there is any disagreement, Eagleton could settle it with him in heaven "or wherever we end up," Novak added.